 In the Spanish Department, we think it is of utmost importance that pupils have the opportunity to use the Spanish language as much as possible within authentic and natural contexts.
-For this purpose, we run a 5-day residential stay with families in Valencia, as well as an e-pal project where students can email and have a live conversation with native students their age through the Global School Alliance.
-The Interschool Perse Debating Competition is a fabulous event where our students demonstrate their knowledge, fluency and show off their strong debating skills.
+For this purpose, we run a five-day residential stay with families, as well as an e-pal project where students can email and have real communication with native students their age.
+The BSET debating competition is a fabulous event where our students demonstrate their knowledge, fluency and show off their strong debating skills.
 We also run photocard description, Education Perfect and word association competitions, which showcase out students' talent, knowledge and creativity.